Visdum-sales-commission-software

 Sales leaderboards

 Create a sales leaderboard to track the performance of each team member and announce rewards for top performers.
-This can help create a sense of competition among team members, as they strive to be at the top of the leaderboard.
+This can help create a sense of competition among team members as they strive to be at the top of the leaderboard.

-The good news is Visdum does this for you.
+The good news is that Visdum does this for you.
 Users can see the leaderboard and prize for top performers if any, right in their Visdum dashboard.

 Contests